NorthumbriaResearchComputing/oswald-docs/docs/quickstart/accessing-oswald.md

 Like most supercomputers, Oswald allows you to log in using the Secure Shell (SSH).
 SSH is available for various operating systems:

 - **Unix/Linux**: The OpenSSH client is pre-installed on many Linux distributions.
-If OpenSSH is not installed on your system:
+If the OpenSSH client is not installed on your system:
     - If using your own machine, you can install it with your distribution's package manager (eg. '`sudo apt install openssh-client`' on Ubuntu-based systems).
     - If using a university machine, log a ticket with the IT Helpline to have it set up on your machine.